 • Positive effects on metabolism, increasing lean body mass and decreasing fat

-• Increase in regenerative properties of the body’s nerve tissues
+• Increased regenerative properties of the body’s nerve tissues

-• Boosts hyperplasia in muscle cells, which leads to fuller muscle tissues.
+• Improved hyperplasia in muscle cells, which leads to fuller muscle tissues.

 • Improved cognitive function